gsoft-inc/wl-hopper/packages/components/src/Card/docs/migration-notes.md

 - `size` has been removed.
 - `slot` has been removed.
 - `fluid` prop has been removed.
 If you need a fluid Card use an appropriate CSS or StyleProps equivalent.
-- The Hopper Card component does not feature custom layouts, you are responsible of implementing the needed layouts.
+- The Hopper Card component does not feature custom layouts, you are responsible for implementing the needed layouts.